 The annexation program also considers areas within the City's ETJ where property owners may wish to initiate annexation and which may meet the annexation criteria noted in the policy.
 These areas are generally located in close proximity to water, wastewater, and fire services, and may be subject to valid preliminary plats, concept plans, or are anticipated sites for urban development.
-At this time, seven potential owner-initiated annexation areas have been identified.
-Area C, the Edwards-Geren limited-purpose annexation area consists of 276 acres, scheduled to be annexed for full purposes during 2020 .
-An enclave (Area 26) created by this limited-purpose annexation area will be considered for annexation through the City-initiated process at the same time.
-This area may be subject to an additional development agreement due to its agricultural exemption status, which would push the scheduled annexation beyond 2019.
+At this time, ten potential owner-initiated annexation areas have been identified.

+The Walsh Ranch limited-purpose annexation area, Area E, consisting of approximately 6,522 acres, is scheduled to be annexed for full purposes in phases as sub-areas are platted.
+The entire area covered by Walsh Ranch is to be annexed by May 2026.
+An enclave created by this limited-purpose annexation area may be considered for annexation through the City-initiated process at the same time.